zattoo/auto-reviewers/README.md

 Optional.
 Record, with `label` keys and regex path values.
 If a specified label is added to a PR, the action will assign reviewers according to the map.

+### `owners_path`

+`string`

+Optional.
+Path to a `source` to fetch owners from.
+When provided, the action will assign the changed files' reviewers from the owners found in this path.

 ## Where to see Information

 The action provides information regarding which files needs to be approved and who are the codeowners of each file